Safety Helmets: A Critical Component of Workplace Safety

 The Occupational Safety and Health Administration (OSHA) mandates that employers provide head protection to workers exposed to potential head injuries from falling objects, electrical shocks, and other hazards.
 Key OSHA requirements for safety helmets include:

-• Standard Compliance: Safety helmets must comply with ANSI/ISEA Z89.1-2014 (or later) standards.
+• Standard Compliance: Safety helmets must match with ANSI/ISEA Z89.1-2014 (or later) standards.

 • Condition: Helmets must be kept in good condition, free from cracks, dents, or other damage that could compromise their integrity.